wyvette0542/ECE143_Project/README.md

  ## Data Processing
  - **data_extraction.py** (or **data_extraction_elongated.py** if there were problems with the other file) saves two pandas dataframes(dataframe1 and dataframe2) from the numpy arrays to analyze for any given users purpose.
 In addition, txt files corresponding to average salary and amount of languages, locations, or states are generated.
 Finally, bar graphs are plotted.
  - **data_heatmap_python_java.py** , **data_heatmap_avg.py**, and **data_piecharts.py** groups data by desirable metrics such as average salary or market representation percentage to create our data visualization.
 These groupings are then saved as three separate dataframes.

-## Dataframes
-In processing our data, we made 5 separate dataframes.
-Each used in different files for different .py files to generate our visualization.
  - **dataframe1.pkl**: Provides an overall dataframe of our data.
 Everything is grouped by job ID.
  - **dataframe2.pkl**: Expands our data so that we have a data entry for each language per job ID.
  - **dataframe3.pkl**: Dataframe that groups by a state's min and max paying languages per state.
 Used to create overall heatmap.